 Benriner Japanese Mandoline Slicer

-Hands down, the most popular model is this new and improved version of the bestselling classic green Benriner.
+Hands down, the most popular model is this new and improved version of the bestselling classic Benriner.
 Pros and chefs love it, as do thousands of home users.
 It’s sturdy, compact, and has an extra wide bed.
 It’s the only model in this price range that is continuously adjustable, allowing you to select any thickness up to 1/4 inch.
 Although, note that what it doesn’t have is a measurement indicator to let you know exactly what thickness you’re using.

 The 3 cross-cutting blades included are fine, medium, and coarse toothed.
 This Benriner does not do cube or waffle cuts, but the sharp blades produce great results for very thin slices and julienne strips.

 Just beware that this may not be the best choice for beginners.
-The blades are incredibly sharp, and the hand guard has been redesigned but is still rather small — it may work well at all with some foods, and it doesn’t provide much finger protection.
+The blades are incredibly sharp, and the hand guard has been redesigned but is still rather small — it may not work well at all with some foods, and it doesn’t provide much finger protection.
 Wearing a safety glove is always a good idea, but with this mandoline it’s a must.